Koh Samui Gay Travel

 Koh Samui Gay Travel Tips

-Always have a poncho handy if you will be out exploring for the latter part of the afternoon.
+Keep a poncho handy if you will be out exploring, especially in late afternoons.
 Pop-up storms can bring torrential rain and flood local streets.
 Don’t let anything valuable get wet!

 Some Koh Samui vacation apartment rentals are actually in buildings that were initially intended to be hotels.
-With this in mind, there is a chance that you will need to pay your own electricity bill at the end of your stay if you are staying in an place like this.
+With this in mind, there is a chance that you will need to pay your own electricity bill at the end of your stay if you are staying in a place like this.

 Bangkok to Koh Samui: Flights